I am pleased to have mentored some incredible teen writers over the years.

 As an internationally-recognized photographer, Louis Maurice Auguste "Gussie" Roy knew his way around the press.
 During the 1920s, 30s, and 40s, stories of the ghost who haunted his Henniker home were published across the country.
 At the height of his publicity campaign, as many as a hundred tourists could be seen queuing up to take the famous Ghost Tour.

 Wanting to share the juicy details with others, we decided a stage play would be the best presentation.
 Thus was born "The Ghost & Gussie Roy."
 Coincidentally, we were also able to whip the play into shape by the 200th anniversary of Mary Wallace's death: Feb.
-13.
+13, and we were fortunate to find a local venue to host a staged reading of the play.
+The most memorable part of that evening was meeting a resident who actually took the Ghost Tour as a child!

 The next spring saw the play produced at the Henniker Community School.
 We are so appreciative to the program director for helping to make that happen.
 And for allowing my co-writer to assistant direct the production.
 What a thrill!